aar0nbennett/TossBot/HELP.md

 - bet (Integer): Allows user to make a bet of Integer amount specified, you either lose amount spefieid or gain.

 ## Casino Commands
 - blackjack (Integer) : Plays a hand of blackjack and user either wins or loses amount bet.
-Note if no arrow pressed ace is played low.
+Note if no arrow pressed ace is played high.